Azure/portaldocs/portal-sdk/generated/top-ap-cli.md

       ![alt-text](../media/top-extensions-install-software/vs2019_components.png "Selecting VS 2019 components")

 <a name="cli-overview-manual-one-time-auth-setup-and-installation"></a>
-## Manual one time Auth, Setup and Installation
+## Manual one time Auth Setup and Installation
 The following steps detail the one time configuration that must be applied to authenticate against the internal AzurePortal registry for both NuGet and npm.
 If you prefer follow along see the step by step: [Video:One time configuration steps](https://msit.microsoftstream.com/video/d1f15784-da81-4354-933d-51e517d38cc1?st=657)